Skip to content

 Title: Trap?
 Trap!

-Baekyeon hasn’t left his apartment for years.
-After being bullied, harassed, and assaulted throughout high school, Baekyeon developed an intense fear of people and the outside world.
+Baekyeon hasn't left his apartment for years.
+After being bullied, harassed, and assaulted throughout , Baekyeon developed an intense fear of people and the outside world.
 Thankfully, with his writing talent, he has supported himself while working from within the confines of his home as an adult novel writer.
-Unfortunately, under the imposing and obsessive eye of his editor Soohyun, Baekyeon has no motivation to leave, clean, or do anything beyond writing.
+Unfortunately, under the imposing and obsessive eye of his editor, Soohyun, Baekyeon has no motivation to leave, clean, or do anything beyond writing.

 That is until he finds some unexpected guests living among the refuse that has slowly built up around him: cockroaches.
 There is nothing in this world that Baekyeon hates more than bugs.
 Unable to do anything until his uninvited guests are evicted from his home, Baekyeon begs Soohyun to call an exterminator.
 Begrudgingly, Soohyun does, but that means Baekyeon will have to face his greatest fear: a stranger in his home.

-Thankfully, the exterminator that comes over is Junghyuk, a kind and extroverted man who just happens to be Baekyeon’s type.
-Maybe strangers aren’t so bad after all.
+Thankfully, the exterminator who comes over is Junghyuk, a kind and extroverted man who just happens to be Baekyeon's type.
+Maybe strangers aren't so bad after all.

 Manhwa Review | Crash Into Me by Re-run